OneVariable/research-archive/Projects/soupstone.md

 * A very simple, USB-serial link, using [postcard]
 * Nothing I write with the loader will survive a reboot

-Most of the time when you are writing early code, or rapidly iterating, you don't really care about the code running when it isn't attached to your computer.
-If you have enough RAM to fit both the application, and the RAM the application needs, that means you can skip the slowest part of "flashing" a device: erasing and writing the flash memory.
+In general when you are writing early code for microcontrollers, or rapidly iterating on whatever embedded project you are working on, you don't really care about the code running when it isn't attached to your computer.
+If you have enough RAM to fit both the application and the RAM used at runtime by the application, that means you can skip the slowest part of "flashing" a device: erasing and writing the flash memory.

 Luckily with the nRF52840, you have 256KiB of RAM, which is usually plenty for both application and running RAM.
 For reference, I often work with [STM32G0] chips, which only have 16KiB-64KiB of Flash, and 8KiB of RAM, so the nRF has more space than I'd ever see on that entire device!

 At the moment, I have a working [stage zero] RAM loader working, which makes it pretty quick to reboot, flash, reboot, and run brand new code.

 [analysis paralysis]: https://en.wikipedia.org/wiki/Analysis_paralysis
-[postcard]: ../postcard.md
+[postcard]: ./postcard.md
 [STM32G0]: https://www.st.com/en/microcontrollers-microprocessors/stm32g0-series.html

 ### Standard USB communication "app framework"